kjs3107/kjs3107/README.md

 Here's a bit about me:

-- 👀 I’m interested in the intersection of Electronics, Telecommunication, and AI/ML, exploring
+- 👀 I’m interested in the intersection of NLP, Computer vision , and AI/ML, exploring
 - innovative solutions at this exciting intersection.

 - 🌱 I’m currently learning the ropes of AI/ML, diving into topics like 🤖 Neural Networks and 📊 Data Science.